Instagram Model Viktoria Varga Sizzles In Small Red Bikini For Latest Spicy Update

 The 28-year-old juxtaposed an alluring pose with a not-so-flattering one in the cheeky update.
 She was photographed in a wooded area as she was surrounded by green bamboo stalks, and other trees and greenery were visible in the background.

 Varga had her blond hair down and swept to the right side of her head.
 The fashion designer rocked a bright red swimsuit with a top that hugged onto her chest and had long straps that tied around her shoulders.
-Her matching bottoms had similar thin long straps that knotted on the sides.
+Her matching bottoms had similarly thin, long straps that knotted on the sides.

 For the first slide, Varga was shot with her body slightly turned to the side.
-She grabbed a bamboo stalk with her raised right arm, and extended her left leg which accentuated her slender physique.
+She grabbed a bamboo stalk with her raised right arm and extended her left leg, accentuating her slender physique.
 Varga gave a sultry glare to the camera while fans were treated to a view of her toned midsection and impossibly long legs.
-The social media influencer’s tanned skin and bright bikini popped against the mostly-green backdrop.
+Her tanned skin and bright bikini popped against the mostly-green backdrop.

 Many of Varga’s 476,000 Instagram followers took notice of the photos, and more than 8,600 showed their approval by hitting the “like” button in just over nine hours after they went online.
-She received over 100 comments in that time, and her replies were littered with heart-eye emoji.
-The comment section was filled with praise from fans in multiple languages as they complimented Varga’s figure and gorgeous face.
+She received over 100 comments during that time and her replies were littered with heart-eyes emoji.
+The comments section was filled with praise from fans in multiple languages as they complimented Varga’s figure and gorgeous face.

 “Astonishingly lovable natural beauty with lots of tremendous charm and amazing gorgeousness,” one admirer wrote.